interactive-cookbook/alignment-models/README.md

 and `[embedding_name]` could be one of the following:
 - `bert` : BERT embeddings (default)
 - `elmo` : ELMO embeddings

+To test the model, choose the application from the following:

+## Best alignment

+Run the following command from this directory:

+`python test_best_alignment.py [model_name] --embedding_name [embedding_name]`

+As output, a prediction file named after the test dish(es) will be created.
+Here the best alignment computed for each action of the test recipes is saved.

+## Top k best alignments

+Run the following command from this directory:

+`python test_topkt.py [model_name] --embedding_name [embedding_name]`

+As output, a prediction file named after the test dish(es) will be created.
+Here the k (k=value set as a constant, we use k=7 for our crowdsourcing purposes) best alignments computed for each action of the test recipes are saved as ranked from the best one to the worst one.
+This top k functionality is used for our crowdsourcing experiment in order

 ## Results